neo-project/docs/en-us/sc/white-paper.md

 ## 4.2 instruction set

-The AntShares virtual machine provides a simple and practical instruction set for constructing an intelligent contract procedure.
+The NEO virtual machine provides a simple and practical instruction set for constructing an intelligent contract procedure.
 By function, mainly include the following categories:
 1) constant instruction
 2) Process control instructions
 3) stack operation instructions